 Understanding What Chronic Pain Is

-Chronic pain — also called chronic pain syndrome — refers to pain which forgoes so-called “normal” types of pain, which occur “after an injury heals or an illness runs its course.”
+Chronic pain — also called chronic pain syndrome — refers to pain that forgoes so-called “normal” types of pain, which occur “after an injury heals or an illness runs its course.”
 Chronic pain can draw out for months or even years, oftentimes without a specific known cause or trigger.
 If constant pain lasts longer than three to six months, your doctor will generally categorize it as chronic pain.
-Chronic pain syndrome is so prevalent in the states, that it is said to affect “some 25 million Americans.”
+Chronic pain syndrome is so prevalent in the states that it is said to affect “some 25 million Americans.”

 While pain is different for every person, chronic pain is generally experienced as joint pain, muscle aches, and burning pain.
-On top of that, chronic pain is also experienced in less obvious ways such as severe fatigue and sleep issues, mood problems — depression, anxiety, irritability — and even loss of stamina or flexibility, generally caused by a lack of activity due to the chronic pain.
+On top of that, chronic pain is also experienced in less obvious ways, such as severe fatigue and sleep issues, mood problems — depression, anxiety, irritability — and even loss of stamina or flexibility, generally caused by a lack of activity due to the chronic pain.

-What’s going on in your body?
+What’s Going on in Your Body?

 Depending on the cause of chronic pain, there may be different things happening in your body.
 With that said, most chronic pain sufferers share a few things in common.
 First off, with chronic pain “your body continues to send pain signals to your brain, even after an injury heals,” meaning that the trauma or illness may have healed, but your body still believes it’s in pain.
 Secondly, most people suffering from chronic pain generally are also suffering from some sort of bodily inflammation, inflammation-related disorder, or chronic inflammatory issue.